Data-Driven Modeling of Noise Time Series with Convolutional Generative Adversarial Networks: Discussion and Conclusions

+GAN frameworks developed on standard image datasets with pixel values in the range [0, 255] typically rescale the data to the range [-1, 1], which corresponds to the range of the hyperbolic tangent activation function that is often the generator output.
+Because most GAN research has focused on standard image datasets consisting of bounded data, finding effective approaches for unbounded target distributions is an important research question.

-Also, our findings with $S\alpha S$ noise indicate that the general-purpose GAN models evaluated here struggle with highly impulsive time series with extreme outliers.
-Further research into general-purpose GANs that can learn such time series is needed.
-There has been some recent work specifically focused on GANs for heavy-tailed distributions, e.g., \cite{Zhang2021,Zhou2021,Huster2021}, but it is unclear how well these approaches generalize.
+Indeed, for the challenging cases of non-Gaussian BG and $S\alpha S$ impulsive noise, we found that GANs were especially sensitive to the data scaling method applied prior to training.
+Specifically, STFT-GAN failed badly, regardless of the data scaling method.
+On the other hand, WaveGAN required a quantile data transformation, which altered the data distribution to approximate a standard normal distribution, to avoid mode collapse.
+These findings highlight the limitations of conventional min-max data scaling on training data and the need for further research into general-purpose GANs that can learn impulsive, non-Gaussian time series.
+There has been some recent work specifically focused on GANs for heavy-tailed distributions, e.g., \cite{Zhang2021,Zhou2021,Huster2021}, but it is unclear how well these approaches generalize to other types of distributions.

 The experimental evaluations presented here were necessarily limited in scope.
 Specifically, we did not attempt to evaluate all types of time series GANs or to propose a single GAN architecture that works optimally for all noise types.
 Moreover, we did not consider complex-valued noise, superpositions of multiple noise types, or time series with a deterministic component.
 Evaluating the ability of deep generative models to learn these categories of random processes is of high interest for future studies.